Unit 1 - Practice Quiz

 B. H. Maxwell-Lefroy

-C. Lionel de Niceville
+D. Lionel de Niceville

 2 Which of the following represents the correct chronological order of the first three Imperial Entomologists of India?

-A. Lefroy Fletcher de Niceville
+A. Fletcher de Niceville Lefroy

-B. de Niceville Lefroy Fletcher
+B. de Niceville Fletcher Lefroy

-C. Fletcher de Niceville Lefroy
+C. de Niceville Lefroy Fletcher

-D. de Niceville Fletcher Lefroy
+D. Lefroy Fletcher de Niceville

 3 The Locust Warning Organization (LWO) was established in India in which year?